docsandroid

 • App version & package name

-• Screen resolution & density
+• Screen size (dp and pixels) & density

 • Memory (total & available)